 We also recommend getting travel insurance for this trip.
 Many travel insurance plans also cover Collision Damage Waiver (CDW) coverage up to $35,000.

-But if you’re looking to upgrade to a longer-term travel insurance plan like we have for frequent travelers, we recommend checking out our guide to how to pick the best travel insurance for a few different options depending on what your needs are and type of coverage you’re looking for.
+Check out our guide to how to pick the best travel insurance for a few different options depending on what your needs are and type of coverage you’re looking for.

 We will indicate below which route/highway each of these stops are along so you can plan accordingly!
 For the purposes of this post, we are starting in West Yellowstone, but depending on your route you can also start from Gardiner, Montana.